-TencentDB for MySQL is currently available in v5.5, v5.6, and v5.7, all of which are fully compatible with native MySQL.
+TencentDB for MySQL is currently available in v5.5, v5.6, v5.7, and v8.0, all of which are fully compatible with native MySQL.
 You are recommended to choose v5.6 and higher, as they use more stable database kernels, deliver better system performance by optimizing the design of v5.5 and lower, and come with a lot of appealing new features.

 This document takes MySQL v5.7 as an example to illustrate the features of the new versions.
 This version is widely recognized for its impressive performance, reliability, and ease of use.
 Some of its improvements and new features are as shown below:

 With MySQL v5.7, you can seamlessly integrate the best relational samples with the best document samples in one tool so as to use the most appropriate ones out of them in different applications and use cases, which greatly expands your range of applications.

 SELECT feature->"$.properties.STREET" AS property_street FROM features WHERE id = 121254;

 For more information on improvements and new features in MySQL v5.7, see MySQL's official documentation.

 Currently, TencentDB for MySQL doesn't offer separate CPU options; instead, the CPU will be allocated proportionally according to the memory specification.
 You can purchase database specifications based on your business characteristics.
 We have conducted thorough benchmark tests on each type of instance so as to provide performance information for your reference when you select specifications.